Tzar-T70/teamproject-site/README.md

-# Team Project Site
+# Educart - A Student-focused e-commerce site

-An E-Commerce site made using the ____ framework as part of a Team Project
+Built using the Laravel framework for a university team project